Nursing (NRS)

 NRS 418 GLOBAL PERSPCTVES IN HLTHCARE 3 Credit

-This course prepares the nurse for professional practice by developing a global perspective on healthcare.
-Students will explore emerging trends in nutrition and pharmacological science.
-Students will investigate global healthcare topics, identify barriers to healthcare access, and integrate the historical, social, political, and economic forces that impact healthcare.
-Students will study professional, legal and ethical challenges to the nursing profession.
+This course aims to equip nurses for professional practice by fostering a global perspective on healthcare.
+Students will engage in exploring emerging trends in global healthcare topics.
+Through this exploration, students will identify barriers to healthcare access and analyze the historical, social, political, and economic factors influencing healthcare delivery.
+Additionally, students will examine professional, legal, and ethical challenges confronting the nursing profession, preparing them to navigate complex issues with integrity and competence in their future roles as healthcare professionals.

 Pre-requisite: NRS 419, NRS 407, NRS 402, NRS 301